 When we looked at the interface of the mobile shopping flow with users, there were no stand out usability issues and all the information users needed was readily available.
 We then turned to research techniques like qualitative interviews and journey mapping that helped us look at the problem through the eyes of the user.
 We discovered this supposed drop-off wasn’t a problem from the user’s perspective at all.
 Rather, very few people were comfortable making that large a purchase on a mobile phone at that point in time (which makes me giggle now!).
 Even more so, we found in the user research that people took multiple trips to the mobile site and the desktop site to make a single purchase and often they emailed links back and forth before ultimately making the decision to purchase.

 This was a great example of stakeholders having a frame on the problem that was different from the actual customer problem to solve.
-In that case, money spent to improve the mobile site probably would not have made a difference.
+Money spent to improve the mobile site probably would not have made a difference.
 Instead we recommended they change their metrics and team management structure to better understand insights and measure the success of their channels based on the fuller journey experienced by the customers.

 How can we “Shed light on the messes that people see but don’t talk about“?